Our site is tested by TWO services every day to protect your information.

 - Core Materials (micro) - even within similar construction, there can be differences; for instance, if you compare Thomastik Superflexible strings to Corelli 370's, you'll find that they have very similar construction (flatwound, rope-core) - however, the Corellis have a considerably thinner gauge measurement.
 This is because Corelli strings use a special blend of steel that has more mass than the more "conventional" steel used by Thomastik; this allows a string that responds like a "heavier" string because it has equal mass (more or less) despite its smaller diameter.

-- Additional layers - some strings add layers of silk, thread, or other materials as an intermediate winding - this may be to "damper" the response, shorten the sustain, darken the tone, etc. This adds "bulk" without necessarily adding tension.
+- Additional layers - some strings add layers of silk, thread, or other materials as an intermediate winding - this may be to "damper" the response, shorten the sustain, darken the tone, etc. This adds "bulk" without necessarily adding a meaningful amount of tension.

 - Outer winding - Windings can vary in material (silver, nickel, alloy, steel, nylon, perlon, etc.) and profile (wire, tapewound, flatwound, etc.) The varying materials, their thickness, as well as their winding design, can affect the playability/stiffness.
 For instance, a nylon tapewound string is not as "flexible" (imagine bending it like Superman bends a steel rod) as a wire-wound string.
 This, again, means that a string with nylon tape winding could be more "difficult" (stiff) to play than a wire wound string, even at the same tension (and gauge!)